The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 No annual fee: Low APR

 A lower interest rate on your credit card means less revenue for the card issuer and, consequently, less incentive to provide you with bells and whistles, according to U.S. News.
 It also means that the company may find other ways to turn a profit — like charging higher late fees and penalty rates.
 Some companies apply a penalty interest rate that can be as high as 27.24%.
 Ouch.
-The good news is that if you shop around, you could potentially find a lower interest card that doesn’t charge a penalty APR, like this Cash Rewards American Express.
+The good news is that if you shop around, you could potentially find a lower interest card that doesn’t charge a penalty APR.

 Annual fee: Great Rewards